THGLab/H2Combustion_AL/README.md

 - Some paths are hardcoded into the code that is specific to developer.
 Make sure to go through and change them before using the code.

+## Demo
+See script/demo/md_demo.py for using trained model to run md simulation.
+The expected output is included in script/demo/demo_output/